-- Mulch – similar to compost, mulch goes a long way in water retention, but also offers other benefits such as shading and insulating the soil—regulating its temperature.
+- Mulch: Similar to compost, mulch goes a long way in water retention and offers other benefits such as shading and insulating the soil—regulating its temperature.

-Many young fruit trees and other productive plants are more sensitive and usually rely on the canopies of support species such as pine trees and other overstory trees to survive—at least until the fruit trees are established themselves.
+Many young fruit trees and other productive plants are more sensitive and usually rely on the canopies of support species such as pine, oak, and other overstory trees to survive—at least until the fruit trees are established themselves.

-Because of this, provide any young fruit trees with partial shade, especially from the hot afternoon, west-facing sun.
-Once the fruit trees mature and develop a larger canopy and root system, they’ll be able to access and hold more groundwater and have a better chance of surviving on their own.
+Because of this, provide young fruit trees with partial shade, especially from the hot afternoon, west-facing sun.

 If you do live in a drier climate, and you’d like more information about the best drought-tolerant fruit trees, check out my other post: 30 Best Drought-Tolerant Fruit and Nut Trees (Ranked).